thephpleague/plates/README.md

 ## Template file extensions

-Plate does not enforce a specific template file extension.
+Plates does not enforce a specific template file extension.
 By default it assumes `.php`.
 This file extension is automatically appended to your template names when rendered.
 You are welcome to change the default extension using one of the two methods below.

 ### Constructor method